xalelax/blog/_drafts/a-game-of-throws.markdown

-When we started reviewing together the basics of combinatorial calculus (possibly one of my favourite topics in mathematics) I started assigning him some exercises.
+When we started reviewing together the basics of combinatorial calculus (possibly one of my favourite topics in mathematics) I started assigning him some exercises, which more often than not I would invent on the spot.
 At some point, I assigned him the following innocuous looking problem:

->Suppose you throw a die N times, with N larger than two.
-What is the probability
+> Suppose you are playing a game where you throw a die \(N\) times, with \(N\) larger than two,
->that at some point in the sequence of throws you obtain two sixes in a row.
+> and you win if in the sequence of throws you obtain at least two sixes in a row.

-In order to solve this problem, one needs to count all the sequences of N throws which contain at least two sixes in a row, such as
+> What's the probability to get such a winning sequence?

+For instance, a winning sequence would be

 %todo: immagine

+whereas a losing one is

+%todo: immagine

+For reasonably small values of \(N\), a computer can quickly enumerate every possible sequence of throws, and from that it is possible to calculate a probability.
+For larger values of \(N\), instead, it is trivial to find an approximate solution using a Monte Carlo technique: just build sequences of throws at random and divide the number of winning ones by the number of total sequences generated.

+Is it possible, however, to find an analytical solution to this problem?
-and divide that number by 6^N, the total number of sequences of N throws of a die.
+In order to do it, one should be able to count all the sequences of \(N\) throws which contain at least two sixes in a row and divide that number by \(6^N\), the total number of sequences of \(N\) throws of a die.

-The first solution my student proposed me was the following: let us represent the sequence of throws as a table such as
+The first solution my student proposed me was along the following lines: let us represent the sequence of throws as a table such as

 %todo: immagine